aspauldingcode/JBudget/PLAN.md

   - Classes: `EventHandlers`, `FormValidators`
   - Data: bound properties
   - Deliverable: Interactive forms wired to view models.
+  - Micro-Exercises:
+    - Build a simple form with text fields for amount and memo; add and clear actions.
+    - Implement validation bindings to disable submit until inputs are valid.
+    - Show a confirmation label when a transaction is added.

 ### Week 20 — JavaFX Tables & Charts
   - Package: `week20_javafx_tables_charts`